-The Walking Dead: March to War is an excellent strategy game developed by Disruptor Beam, creators of Star Trek: Timelines.
+The Walking Dead: March to War is an excellent strategy game developed by Disruptor Beam.
 The game lets you build a base, search and recruit survivors, eliminate zombies, raid player bases and solve survivor problems.
 You will be rewarded with resources, council covers, speedups, community relocations, cease fires and many other goodies after completing story-based missions and quests.

 March to War’s quests is split between main quest and individual council quests.
 You can play each unlocked character’s story at the council chambers to unlock secrets and get rewards for completing missions and objectives.